 These statistics suggest that teens tend to progress from alcohol and tobacco use to marijuana use, which then increases the risk of future hard drug use.
 However, it’s important to keep in mind that not all teens who use marijuana progress to illegal drug use.
-As the National Institute on Drug Abuse12 (NIDA) explains, most marijuana users do not go on to use hard drugs.
-Instead, it may simply be that people who have more risk factors for drug abuse begin with readily available substances like alcohol and marijuana.
+As the National Institute on Drug Abuse (NIDA) explains, most marijuana users do not go on to use hard drugs.
+Instead, it may simply be that people with more risk factors for drug abuse begin with readily available substances like alcohol and marijuana.

 Other Risk Factors for Illicit Drug Use

 A family history of drug use increases the risk that a teen will use hard drugs.
-In fact, one study14 found that genetics explain about 27% of the risk that a teen will initiate drug use.
+In fact, one study found that genetics explain about 27% of the risk that a teen will initiate drug use.